Bankruptcy for Individuals & Partnership Firms

 If the name of insolvency professional is not proposed by the debtor or creditor in the application for bankruptcy then in such a case the adjudicating authority shall instruct the board to nominate an insolvency professional to act as bankruptcy trustee.
 The above instruction shall be made within a period of seven days from the date of receipt of an application for bankruptcy.
 The board shall on receipt of the above instruction nominate an insolvency professional to act as a bankruptcy trustee within a period of ten days of receipt of instruction form the adjudicating authority.

 Once confirmation or nomination of the bankruptcy trustee is received by the adjudicating authority it shall thereafter within a period of fourteen days pass bankruptcy order.
-On passing the bankruptcy order the adjudicating authority shall forward the copy of the application for bankruptcy along with a copy of the bankruptcy order to the bankrupt, creditor and the bankruptcy trustee.
+On passing the bankruptcy order the adjudicating authority shall forward the copy of the application for bankruptcy along with a copy of the bankruptcy order to the bankrupt, creditor, and the bankruptcy trustee.

 Statement of Financial Position

-In the scenario where an application for bankruptcy is filed by the creditor and thereafter on passing of bankruptcy order by the adjudicating authority, the concerned bankrupt debtor shall furnish a statement of his financial position within a span of seven days from the bankruptcy commencement date.
+In the scenario where an application for bankruptcy is filed by the creditor and thereafter on the passing of bankruptcy order by the adjudicating authority, the concerned bankrupt debtor shall furnish a statement of his financial position within a span of seven days from the bankruptcy commencement date.
 The statement shall be in accordance with the prescribed format as prescribed in the Code.
 Where the bankrupt is a firm then a joint statement of financial position shall be submitted by the firm along with individual statements from each of the partners.

 Invitation of Claims from Creditors

 Within ten days from the bankruptcy commencement date, the adjudicating authority shall issue a public notice thereby inviting claims from creditors as are highlighted in the statement of financial position as furnished by the bankrupt or in the application for bankruptcy as filed by the bankrupt.
 The public notice shall specify the last date by which the claims may be submitted by the creditors.
-The public notice inviting the claims from creditors shall be published in one english and one vernacular language newspaper; affixed in the premises of the adjudicating authority and also uploaded on the website of the adjudicating authority.
+The public notice inviting the claims from creditors shall be published in one English and one vernacular language newspaper; affixed in the premises of the adjudicating authority and also uploaded on the website of the adjudicating authority.

 Registration of Claims